Report on Government Services 2017

 Compliance with service standards for residential care

-Proportion of all re-accredited residential aged care services that have been granted a re accreditation approval for a period of three years, as at 30 June 2015
+Proportion of all re‑accredited residential aged care services that have been granted a re‑accreditation approval for a period of three years, as at 30 June 2016

-Number of complaints received by the Complaints Scheme per 1000 permanent care recipients, 2014-15
+Number of complaints received by the Aged Care Complaints Commissioner per 1000 care recipients, 2015‑16

 Cost per output unit

-Australian Government (DoHA and DVA) real expenditure on residential services per person aged 65 years or over and Aboriginal and Torres Strait Islander Australians aged 50-64 years (including payroll tax), 2014-15
+Governments’ real expenditure on residential services per person aged 65 years or over and Aboriginal and Torres Strait Islander Australians aged 50–64 years, 2015‑16

 Social participation in the community

-Proportion of older people aged 65 years or over who did not leave home or did not leave home as often as they would like, 2012 - Without disability.
+Proportion of older people aged 65 years or over who did not leave home or did not leave home as often as they would like, 2015 (%)

-Improvement in Transition Care Program (TCP) client's level of functioning, reflected in the movement from the average Modified Barthel Index (MBI) score on entry to the average MBI score on exit, 2014-15.
+Improvement in Transition Care Program (TCP) client’s level of functioning, reflected in the movement from the average Modified Barthel Index (MBI) score on entry to the average MBI score on exit, 2015‑16 (number)

 Performance indicator data for Aboriginal and Torres Strait Islander people in this chapter are available in the attachment tables listed below.
 Contextual data and further supporting information can be found in the chapter.